AndrewWHans/software-engineering-foundations/SWE-Concepts/OS&cloud-computing.md

 **Moore's Law**: the prediction that the number of transistors on an integrated circuit will double every 18 months. <br>
 The **kernel** is the core of the operating system, responsible for managing system resources and interacting directly with the hardware. <br>
+Mobile operating systems include not only a core kernel but also a **middleware**, a set of software frameworks that provide additional services to app developers.
+An example of this is Google's Android/Apple's iOS featuring the kernel along with middleware supporting databases, multimedia, and graphics.
 ## Types of kernels include: <br>

 1) Monolithic